goschtl/zope/z3c.rotterdam/trunk/z3c/rotterdam/README.txt

         eggs=...
             z3c.rotterdam

-    2. To use the skin, you can use a path adapter:
+    2. To use the skin, you can use a traversal adapter:

         http://localhost:8080/++skin++z3c_rotterdam/index.html